Three-Season Sleeping Bag

 You won’t find any new or special technology in the Sierra Designs Nitro bags—just a comfortable, high-quality, lightweight sleeping bag with water-resistant down at a competitive price.
 That’s enough reason to get one.
 SD also makes the Nitro 800 in a men’s 35-degree version ($300, 1 lb.
 6 oz.) and men’s and women’s 0-degree ($380, 2 lbs.
 8 oz.) versions.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase a men’s or women’s Sierra Designs Nitro 800 20-Degree sleeping bag, or one of the other versions, at moosejaw.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking either of these affiliate links to purchase a men’s or women’s Sierra Designs Nitro 800 20-Degree sleeping bag, or one of the other versions, at backcountry.com or moosejaw.com.

 Tell me what you think.

 I spent a lot of time writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons below, and leave a comment or question at the bottom of this story.
 I’d really appreciate it.